mathforlife83/tree-sitter-jai/README.md

 # tree-sitter-jai
 Tree-sitter grammar for the language.
 It is incomplete.

-This syntax now uses an external scanner.
-If you're using neovim, you should add "scanner.c" into parser_config.jai.install_info.files in your lua config.

 # TODO
 *I prioritize fixing issues based on how badly they break the parsing*
 - [x] here strings (external scanner)